PhilipMay/may-la-hugo/content/en/open-source-contributions/_index.md

 ([ambeRoad](https://amberoad.de/)).

 **STSb Multi MT**\
-Machine translated multilingual STS benchmark dataset.\
+Machine translated multilingual translations and the English original of the [STSbenchmark dataset](https://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark).
+Translation has been done with [deepl.com](https://www.deepl.com/).\
 This dataset is available on [GitHub](https://github.com/PhilipMay/stsb-multi-mt) and as a [Hugging Face Dataset](https://huggingface.co/datasets/stsb_multi_mt).